Driving Without Insurance: Penalties, Fines & Consequences by State

 Pros

-• Insurers are required to offer you coverage even as high-risk
+• Insurers are required to offer you coverage even as a high-risk driver

 • Comparison shopping can still yield more competitive high-risk rates